-Welcome.
+Come to Assisi!
 I'm a writer, publishing both as SJ Rozan and, with Carlos Dews, as Sam Cabot.
 (I'm Sam, he's Cabot.)
 This blog is a record of random and less-random thoughts, including the Saturday haiku, which I've been doing for many years now.
+I'll be teaching a writing workshop in Italy this summer -- come join us!
 If you want to know more about me, check my website.

 |:: HOME :: GET EMAIL UPDATES :: MY EVENTS :: MY WEBSITE :: MY FACEBOOK AUTHOR PAGE :: SAM CABOT'S FACEBOOK AUTHOR PAGE :: MY PHOTOS :: SARA PARETSKY :: ERIC STONE :: TOM SAVAGE :: LAURIE KING :: NICHOLAS KRISTOF :: ASSISI WRITING WORKSHOP :: ATLANTIC CENTER FOR THE ARTS :: NEVER TOO LATE BASKETBALL :: ASIAN FILM, NYC :: CHINATOWN BLOG :: HARLEM BESPOKE :: LOTUS MUSIC AND DANCE :: NATURE CONSERVANCY :: BIRD CINEMA :: VELVETEEN RABBI :: RETURNTOTHECENTER :: PEN AMERICA :: SJ ROZAN'S 2014 NEW YORK CALENDAR :: SJ ROZAN'S 2014 ACCORDION CALENDAR :: EMAIL ::|